openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/State/README.md

 The *Chassis* would provide interfaces at `/xyz/openbmc_project/state/chassis<instance>`

+## BMC to Host to Chassis Mapping

+In the future, OpenBMC will provide an association API, which allows one to programmatically work out the mapping between BMCs, Chassis and Hosts.

+In order to not introduce subtle bugs with existing API users, `bmc0`, `chassis0` and `host0` are special.
+If they exist, they are guaranteed to talk to the system as a whole as if it was a system with one BMC, one chassis and one host.
+If there are multiple hosts, then bmc0/chassis0/host0 will *not* exist.
+In the event of multiple BMCs or Chassis, bmc0 and chassis0 will act on all entities as if they are one (if at all possible).

+This behaviour means that existing code will continue to work, or error out if the request would be ambiguous and probably not what the user wanted.

+For example, if a system has two chassis, only powering off the first chassis (while leaving the second chassis on) is certainly *not* what the API user had in mind as they likely desired to hard power off the system.
+In such a multi-chassis system, starting counting from 1 rather than 0 would avoid this problem, while allowing an API user to *intentionally* only power off one chassis.
+With chassis0 being special, it would allow existing code to continue to function on this multi-chassis system.

+For example, a system with multiple hosts would have BMCs, Chassis and Hosts *all* start numbering from 1 rather than 0.
+This is because multiple hosts could be in the same chassis, or controlled by the same BMC, so taking action against them would *not* be what the API user intended.

+It is safe to continue to write code referencing bmc0, host0 and chassis0 and that code will continue to function, or error out rather than doing something undesirable.

 ## Hard vs. Soft Power Off

 A hard power off is where you simply cut power to a chassis.
 You don't give